Yamamoto Tsunetomo: Early life and education

 Yamamoto Tsunetomo was born 11 June 1659 to Yamamoto Jin'emon, then aged 71, and a woman whose maiden name was Maeda.
 He was the last born to the family, and regarded by his father as a superfluous addition who was intended to be given away to a salt merchant.
 For most of his childhood, Tsunetomo was sickly and claimed doctors told him he would not live past twenty years old.
-Despite his fragile health, he was employed at age 9 to be a page for Nabeshima Mitsuhige.
-Tsunetomo's skills in literature led Mitsuhige to have him study under noted man of letters Kuranaga Rihei.
+Despite his fragile health, he was employed at age 9 to be a page for Nabeshima Mitsushige.
+Tsunetomo's skills in literature led Mitsushige to have him study under noted man of letters Kuranaga Rihei.

 In his twenties, Tsunetomo studied under the Zen Buddhist priest Tannen and the Confucian scholar Ishida Ittei, both of whom greatly influenced his philosophy.
 The last major influence in Tsunetomo's education was his nephew Yamamoto Gorōzaemon, who was older than Tsunetomo and helped him get a position as a scribe in Edo and then in the imperial capital Kyoto in 1686.
 In 1687, Gorōzaemon took responsibility for a large destructive fire, leading to him and Tsunetomo both resigning from their positions.
-Tsunetomo returned to work for Mitsuhige.
+Tsunetomo returned to work for Mitsushige.

 Buddhist priesthood

 In 1695, Mitsushige retired due to ill health, and tasked Tsunetomo with finding a copy of a book of secret poetry instructions called Kokindenju.
-Tsunetomo obtained a copy in Kyoto and on 1 May 1700, presented it to Mitsuhige, who died two weeks later.
+Tsunetomo obtained a copy in Kyoto and on 1 May 1700, presented it to Mitsushige, who died two weeks later.
 Tsunetomo intended to commit suicide to follow his master in death, but both Mitsushige and the shogunate as a whole had banned the practice.
 Instead of continuing as a samurai seeking minor positions, Tsunetomo became a Buddhist priest and his wife became a nun, living in a hermitage in the mountains.